Vladimirmauriciocode/Vladimirmauriciocode/README.md

 ## Contact

 I'm excited to connect with other developers!
-If you have any questions, suggestions, or just want to chat, you can find me on ✨[LinkedIn](https://www.linkedin.com/in/ale-roses/).
-I'm open to collaborations and opportunities to continue growing as a frontend developer.
+If you want to know about it, I invite you to review my profile, as a software developer.

 Thank you for visiting my GitHub profile!
 I hope you find something interesting here.
 See you soon!